Carpe-Hora/sfTwitterBootstrapPlugin/README.md

 $formatterObj->setValidatorSchema($this->getValidatorSchema());
 ```

-Of course, if you are using an admingenerator it's automatic !!
+Of course, if you are using an admin generator it's automatic !!

 ## sfGuard signin form

-Overwrite the signinSuccess into apps/backend/modules/sfGuardAuth/templates/signinSuccess.php
+Overwrite the signinSuccess into ``apps/backend/modules/sfGuardAuth/templates/signinSuccess.php``

 ``` php
 <div class="mod login">